 Two main troubles resulting from abruptly shutting off a hot engine are vapor lock and dieseling.
 Vapor lock will prevent the flow of fuel in the fuel lines and carburetor passages, which will result in hard starting.
-This can be overcome by choking the engine when cranking, or waiting until the engine has cooled off.
+This can be overcome by choking the engine when cranking or waiting until the engine has cooled off sufficiently to overcome the vapor lock.

-Dieseling, is caused by the carbon and lead deposits in the cylinder head being heated up to such an extent that they continue to fire the engine and keep it running after the ignition has been shut off.
-By idling the engine for a few minutes the carbon and lead deposits cool off, break up, and will blow out thru the exhaust.
-If engine has a tendency to diesel, by suddenly setting the throttle wide open and at the same time shutting off the ignition, the engine will stop.
+Dieseling, is caused by the carbon deposits in the cylinder head being heated up to such an extent that they continue to fire the engine and keep it running after the ignition has been shut off.
+By idling the engine, as previously mentioned, the carbon deposits cool off, break up and will blow out through the exhaust.